ksek87/c45-decision-tree-medical-data-mining/README.md

-# CSCI 4144 Project

-## CSCI 4144 Data Mining and Warehousing Project - Implementing C4.5 Decision Tree Algorithm for Medical Data Mining
+# CSCI 4144 Data Mining and Warehousing Project - Implementing C4.5 Decision Tree Algorithm for Medical Data Mining

 ## Program Description:
         This program implements Quinlan's C4.5 decision tree from scratch, and conducts experiments using the UCI